quicwg/base-drafts/draft-ietf-quic-recovery.md

 Ack-eliciting Frames:

-: All frames besides ACK, PADDING, or CONNECTION_CLOSE are considered ack-eliciting.
+: All frames other than ACK, PADDING, and CONNECTION_CLOSE are considered ack-eliciting.

 Ack-eliciting Packets: